muvox-io/euphonium/docs/technical/adding-new-plugin.md

     def on_event(event, data)
        # Handle events, such as plugin initialization, updates to the plugin
-       # state (in reponse to user interaction with the Web app), and
+       # state (in response to user interaction with the Web app), and
        # events propagated from infrastructure layer (including your own custom
        # events defined in an infrastructure layer plugin)
     end